dpieterse/match2SSO/README.md

 ## Running match2SSO
 Run the _match2SSO.py_ script from the command line.
-Alternatively, the code is available in a Jupyter Notebook.
 It can be run in three modes:
 - Historic mode: run on existing data.
 - Day mode: needs to be executed once before the start of an observing night, to allow the night mode to be run in real-time during that night.
 Allows speedy and parallelized processing in night mode.
 - Night mode: run during the observing run (in real time) on a single detection catalogue.
 Needs the products made during the day mode.